Pets, Pests & Disease

 Don’t let dandelions go to seed.
 Mow before the flowers mature to prevent new plants from springing up.
 Pollinated flowers may still go to seed even after they’re cut from the plant, so the earlier you get them, the better.

 The old standby, digging, sometimes appears to have no effect at all because, yes, a dandelion will indeed re-sprout if any of the root remains in the soil.
 That big tap root stores enough energy to send up several rounds of new vegetation.
 However, if you consistently yank the leaves, you will keep the plant from performing the photosynthesis which replenishes the root.
 Keep pulling the leaves — and even better, the leaves plus as much of the root as you can — and you will exhaust the taproot.
 The dandelion will die.

 Vinegar alone or any organic herbicide will shrivel the foliage of a dandelion within hours on a warm day.
 These are not systemic herbicides (they don’t get carried through the plant’s system into the roots), so the root will indeed sprout new leaves.
 However, repeated applications will eventually exhaust the root’s reserves, killing the plant.

-Tip: Made from clove oil and citric acid, BurnOut Weed & Grass Killer is a broad spectrum natural herbicide.
+Tip: Made from d-limonene (citrus peel extract, Avenger Weed & Grass Killer is a broad spectrum organic herbicide.
 Kills weeds in eight hours or less.
 Degrades rapidly and will not move through the soil to injure nearby plants.